psico-mojo/bluegoldfish/README.md

 double click to Go !

-# The iles included serve a variety of functions :
+# The files included serve a variety of functions :

 Project Gutenburg takes you to the worlds biggest Ebook depository